 READING PALESTINE

-A reading group focused on Palestinian literature, with discussions led by Professor Elliott Colla, who teaches Arabic and Islamic Studies at Georgetown University.
+A reading group focused on Palestinian literature, with discussions led by Professor Elliott Colla of Georgetown University.
 Last fall, we read all three published works of the British-Palestinian author Isabella Hammad (The Parisian, Exit Ghost, and Recognizing the Stranger: On Palestine and Narrative).
-This spring, from March to May, we will read Minor Detail by Adania Shibli, Palestine’s Children: Returning to Haifa & Other Stories by Ghassan Kanafani, and The Book of Disappearance by Ibtisam Azem.
-See below for upcoming dates.
-We will take a break over the summer but you can sign up for the email list below to receive updates.
+This spring, we are reading Minor Detail by Adania Shibli, The Book of Disappearance by Ibtisam Azem, and Palestine’s Children: Returning to Haifa & Other Stories by Ghassan Kanafani.

 About the book: